PrismaPhonic/domain_patterns/README.md

 The entity trait simply defines that an entity must have some sort of persistent identity.
 This is established with a single function signature that ensures any `Entity` must have an `id()` method that returns a globally unique id of some kind.

+## ValueObject Trait

+The `ValueObject` trait defines characteristics of a value object, which is an object that holds some immutable value, and validates incoming data to make sure it conforms to certain requirements.
+An example would be if you have an `Email` struct.
+At all times that struct should only hold valid email addresses.
+If `Email` implements `ValueObject` trait, then the implementor will be required to write a `try_from` implementation, which should in turn call their implementation of `validate` and essentially return an error if validation fails, or create a value object upon success.
+Some rules for value objects are:

+1. Value objects are immutable.
+2. Value objects should validate data that is used to construct them (the "value" they hold after successful validation).
+3. Value objects do not have globally unique identity.

+License: MIT